MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/10-TableView1/README.md

 your **Table.View** implementation is simply passing through the call to `GetEntity`.
 Since you haven't implemented any transformation handlers (yet), the original `url` parameter remains untouched.

-## Initial Implementation of Table.View
+## Initial implementation of Table.View

 The above implementation of **Table.View** is simple, but not very useful.
 The following implementation will be used as your baseline&mdash;it doesn't implement any folding functionality, but has the scaffolding you'll need to do it.